City-of-Helsinki/smbackend/README.md

 5. Create database tables.

 ```
-./manage.py syncdb
 ./manage.py migrate
 ```

-If these commands fail with: `django.core.exceptions.ImproperlyConfigured: GEOS is required and has not been detected.`, then install the GEOS library.
+If this command fails with: `django.core.exceptions.ImproperlyConfigured: GEOS is required and has not been detected.`, then install the GEOS library.
 On a Mac this can be achieved with HomeBrew:
 ```
 brew install geos